-The Individual Differences Lab is dedicated to the study of individual differences in humans.
+The Individual Differences Lab is dedicated to the study of individual differences in humans and machines/AI.
 Over the years, topics such as intelligence, humour, personality, narcissism, and financial literacy have been investigated, to name a few.

 Lead investigator: Associate Professor Gilles Gignac